chef-boneyard/inspec-aws-old/docs/resources/aws_iam_access_keys.md

 ### active

-A true / false value that indicates whether the Access Key is currently Active (the normal state) in the AWS console.  `inactive` is also available.
+A true / false value indicating if an Access Key is currently "Active" (the normal state) in the AWS console.
+See also: `inactive`.

     # Check whether a particular key is enabled
     describe aws_iam_access_keys.where { active } do